MegretMendez/PostWarApocalypse-Final-Project/README.md

 Managing Enemies

 For this we used a SpaceShip prefab from the packages imported and created a Prefab Variant called Enemy Variant.
 Create an empty object called EnemyShipManager and attach the EnemyManager Script.
 Add the following components and scripts to the Enemy.
 As usual, read the scripts' comments for better understanding.
+Due to processing problems with Unity, instead of instantiating Enemies on Run time, we scattered them across the map manually but the EnemyManager was in charge of adding them automatically on the list.

 EnemyShipManager: